-Glenstone is a place that seamlessly integrates art, architecture and landscape into a serene and contemplative environment.
+Glenstone is a place that seamlessly integrates art, architecture, and nature into a serene and contemplative environment.

 Guided by the personal vision of its founders, Glenstone assembles post-World War II artworks of the highest quality that trace the greatest historical shifts in the way we experience and understand art of the 20th and 21st centuries.
 These works are presented in a series of refined indoor and outdoor spaces designed to facilitate meaningful encounters for our visitors.